linhngkh/Ecommerce-Furniture-website/README.md

 * MongoDB
 * Node.js
 * Express
+#### Deploy
+* Firebase - Frontend
+*
 ---
-### What I learned

 ##### Working with Back End, when user:
  * logins to this page,
  * registers to this page,
  * logs out
+ * private routes for user only when they register or login into this page

  * add/ remove items to cart
  * see payment in totals
  * check out

-##### Reflection
+##### Reflection & What I learn so far
-* Working with Front End, I practice CSS skills with flex box, grid to style the website the same with Figma design.
+* Working with Front End, I practice CSS skills with flex box, grid layouts to style the website with the same Figma design.
-* Making reusable components
+* Making reusable components.
+* Structuring my application in an effective way when it comes to more complex web.
+* Optimizing my web performance.